 If you find that you need more leave after exhausting the time allowed for FML, and you're covered by UC's Personnel Policies for Staff Members, you may be able to take Supplemental FML for up to 12 additional workweeks or until the end of the calendar year, whichever is less.
-UC's contributions to health insurance premiums will continue during Supplemental FML if you use vacation or sick time, or if it overlaps with another form of leave (such as FMLA or CFRA) that requires the UC contribution to continue.
-If not, you will be responsible for both the UC contribution and your share of the premium.
-For more information, please see policy.ucop.edu/doc/4010406/ PPSM-2-210 or consult with your leave administrator.
+UC's contributions to health insurance premiums don't continue during Supplemental FML.
+For more information, please see policy.ucop.edu/doc/4010406/ PPSM-2-210